EduHack Online Course FAQs

 What do I need to do?

-This is an open and self-paced course.
-You can work through each topic at your own pace and share what you have learned either on your own blog or on the EduHack Wall.
-If you want to work through the content in the course and don’t want to blog about it that’s fine too, but we won’t be able to provide you with a Certificate of Participation.
+If you are an individual teacher, you can work through each topic at your own pace and share what you have learned either on your own blog or on the EduHack Wall.
+If you want to work through the content in the course and don’t want to blog about it that’s fine too.

-You can work through the course without setting up a blog.
-However, reflective and open blogging is a core part of the programme, so, if you intend to fully participate in the activities and to get a Certificate of Participation at the end of the course, you will be required to blog.
-You can do this by utilising your existing blog, you can set up a tailor made EduHack blog, or post (anonymously if you prefer) about your experience in the online course on our public blogging space – the EduHack Wall.
+Learners can work through the course without setting up a blog.
+However, reflective and open blogging is a core part of the programme, so, if you intend award a Certificate of Participation at the end of the course, we suggest you require your learners to blog.
+They can do this by utilising their existing blog, or they can set up a tailor made EduHack blog, or they can post (anonymously even) in the online course on our public blogging space – the EduHack Wall.